aidailyhub74/ngrok-authtoken-creation/README.md

 ✅ Once you click **Copy**, your Ngrok token will be stored in your clipboard.

-🎥 Watch the full YouTube tutorial here: https://www.youtube.com/watch?v=3qvuY-EY8to
+🎥 Watch the full YouTube tutorial here: [Ngrok Authtoken Tutorial](https://www.youtube.com/watch?v=3qvuY-EY8to)